AlibabaCloudDocs/hologram/intl.en-US/Data Access/Big Data/Spark/Import Spark data to Hologres.md

 1. Obtain a JAR file.

-    Click [here](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/183066/cn_zh/1607582104290/emr-datahub_shaded_2.11-2.2.0-SNAPSHOT.jar) to download the generated JAR file.
+    Click [Spark JAR](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/183066/cn_zh/1607582104290/emr-datahub_shaded_2.11-2.2.0-SNAPSHOT.jar) to download the generated JAR file.
 You can view the source code of the JAR file on [GitHub](https://github.com/aliyun/aliyun-emapreduce-datasources).

 2. Use the JAR file.